Pasteles en Hoja (Caribbean Style Tamales)

 1 large onion

-3 small habanero peppers seedless
+3 small cubanelle peppers

 5 cloves of garlic mashed